CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 For **25G DAC, 4x25G Breakouts DAC and 100G DAC cables**, the IEEE 802.3by specification creates 3 classes:

-- CA-25G-L (long cables - achievable cable length of at least 5m) dB loss less or equal to 22.48.
-Requires RS FEC and expects BER of 10-5 or better with RS FEC enabled.
+- CA-25G-L (Long cable) - Requires RS FEC - Achievable cable length of at least 5m. dB loss less or equal to 22.48.
+Expected BER of 10<sup>-5</sup> or better without RS FEC enabled.
-- CA-25G-S (short cables - achievable cable length of at least 3m) dB loss less or equal to 16.48.
-Requires Base-R FEC and expects BER of 10-8 or better with Base-R FEC enabled.
+- CA-25G-S (Short cable) - Requires Base-R FEC - Achievable cable length of at least 3m.  dB loss less or equal to 16.48.
+Expected BER of 10<sup>-8</sup> or better without Base-R FEC enabled.
-- CA-25G-N (no FEC - achievable cable length of at least 3m) dB loss less or equal to 12.98.
-Does not require FEC.
-Expects BER 10-12 or better with no FEC.
+- CA-25G-N (No FEC) - Does not require FEC - Achievable cable length of at least 3m.  dB loss less or equal to 12.98.
+Expected BER 10<sup>-12</sup> or better with no FEC enabled.

 The IEEE classification is based on various dB loss measurements and minimum achievable cable length.
 You can build longer and shorter cables if they comply to the dB loss and BER requirements.